 Would you like to sell an additional four to six homes a month?
 You might be surprised to find out that For Sale By Owners (FSBOs) are a great source of leads that you can use to grow your real estate business.
 FSBOs require a bit more work and dedication over the long run, but with the right amount of effort, you can quickly get more clients through this lead source.
-Follow the 7 tips in this FSBO how-to guide and you’ll quickly increase the amount of listings you get on a monthly basis!
+Follow the 7 tips in this FSBO how-to guide and you’ll quickly increase the number of listings you get on a monthly basis!

 Why Choose FSBO